mvolkmann/blog/src/python/python-compared-to-js.md

   "https://www.python.org/dev/peps/pep-0008/#documentation-strings",
   "PEP-8 documentation strings" %}.

+In Python:

+- Function parameters with a default value must follows those without one.
+- Function parameters that do not begin with `*` or `**` are positional.
+- Function parameters that have a default value can be specified with a positional or named argument.
+- The `partial` function (shown in the table below) can only be used on functions, not methods of a class.

 | Operation                                                           | JavaScript                                                   | Python                                                                                                           |
 | ------------------------------------------------------------------- | ------------------------------------------------------------ | ---------------------------------------------------------------------------------------------------------------- |
 | define named                                                        | `function fnName(params) { definition }`                     | `def fnName(params):`                                                                                            |